-- have a positive and enjoyable experience of sport at BRJC in a safe environment; - are protected from abuse while participating/attending at BRJC or outside of the activity.
+- have a positive and enjoyable experience of sport at the Junior Inter Regional Regatta in a safe environment; - are protected from abuse while participating in or attending Junior Inter Regional Regatta or outside of the activity.

-The BRJC policy and procedures will be widely promoted and are mandatory for everyone involved in BRJC.
-Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the event and future British Rowing competitions both virtual, indoor and on water.
+The Junior Inter Regional Regatta policy and procedures will be widely promoted and are mandatory for everyone involved in the Junior Inter Regional Regatta.
+Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal or exclusion from the event and future British Rowing competitions both virtual, indoor and on water.